milvus-io/milvus/docs/design_docs/proxy.md

 `CollectionID`, `PartitionID`, `IndexID`, `SegmentID`, etc. Components in Milvus communicate with each other by the object IDs, however, users only know the object name.
 So as a user access layer of Milvus, Proxy should translate the object name into object ID.
 Also taking search request as an example, Proxy should translate the `CollectionName` into `CollectionID` and then the Query Node will recognize the request.
-Proxy holds a cache that translate object name into object id and dynamically updates the cache.
+Proxy holds a cache that translates object name into object id and dynamically updates the cache.

 #### 6.0 Service Discovery based on etcd